yoyosource/BOTC-HomeBrew/Demon/Hydra/README.md

 - If nothing helps spread false information so one of the Hydras dies.
 Thus creating another player that is evil and mistrust amongst the good players.
 - If a new Hydra is created at night, you can poison him, this ensures no random kill this night, but halfes your poison potential.
 - If you are the new Hydra try bluffing as your old character to further gain the trust of everyone.
-- Try to be executed instead of choosen by a Slayer.
-If a Slayer chooses you as the Demon your team is weakend for at least a whole night and day.
 - Only vote if other non Hydras vote, only Hydras voting will look suspicious if you have enough votes to execute someone.

 ## How to fight the Hydra